INSA-GEI/geiflix/README.md

 ## II.
 Quick User Guide

 ### 1. Content
 In this repository, all our work is located in the [catkin_ws_jetson](https://github.com/INSA-GEI/geiflix/tree/2022_diskdastardly/catkin_ws_jetson) and [catkin_ws_pc](https://github.com/INSA-GEI/geiflix/tree/2022_diskdastardly/catkin_ws_pc) folders.
+You can find the documentation for our project in the folder [documentation](https://github.com/INSA-GEI/geiflix/tree/2022_diskdastardly/documentation).
+It contains the slides for each sprint review and also the poster to summarize our work.

-Following each folder branch, there is an *src* folder in which is located the source code for our project.
+Following each work folder branch, there is an *src* folder in which is located the source code for our project.
 There is also a file *.catkin_workspace* that is used for setting up a catkin workspace necessary to run a project using ROS (Robot Operating System).
 ROS is a middleware that allows components of different architectures to automatically communicate between them.
 Since we are using different sensors (camera & LIDAR) with a GPU (Jetson NANO) and a PC, ROS has been of great help to make them all communicate together.

 In **"catkin_ws_jetson/src"**, you will find the source code that is run on the Jetson NANO, which is a Graphical Processing Unit (GPU) we used for the project.
 The Jetson is used for the camera and the recognition using AI (Artificial Intelligence).